smartiniOnGitHub/fastify-favicon/README.md

 Fastify default favicon is used by default, but a custom one can be used.

 Plugin options:
-- 'path' (default `__dirname`) for the folder containing the icon
+- path (default `__dirname`) for the folder containing the icon
-- 'name' (default 'favicon.ico') for favicon file name
+- name (default 'favicon.ico') for favicon file name
-- 'maxAge' (default 86400) for cache duration in seconds for the image
+- maxAge (default 86400) for cache duration in seconds for the image

 ## Contributing